 While a bit cold, the lake is a perfect place to swim.
-Kaweah Marina is the place to rent watercraft of all types – boats, kayaks, and paddle boards.
+Kaweah Marina is a place to rent watercraft of all types – boats, kayaks, and paddle boards.
 Houseboats are also available for rental.

 Around the lake is Lake Kaweah Park, where visitors of all ages can go hiking.
-And Sequoia campground is nearby.
+And the Sequoia campground is nearby.
 And Kaweah Heritage Visitor Center is one of three park-related information centers in the area.